NFL Primetime: Late showing

 The second version airs ninety minutes after Monday Night Football ends, and it originates from the ESPN studios.
 This edition is hosted by the NFL Live team of Trey Wingo and analysts Merril Hoge, and occasionally Mark Schlereth or Mike Ditka.
 In 2008, Trent Dilfer joined as an analyst.
 In 2011, Tim Hasselbeck replaced Dilfer.
 This is the only version of the show to actually be in primetime, albeit only on the West Coast at 10:00 p.m.
 PT or slightly later.
 This version re-airs Tuesday afternoons at 2:00 p.m.
 ET.

 Both versions show highlights, but for a shorter period of time than on the older program and with more extended analysis segments.
 The highlights on the current incarnation of NFL Primetime tend to be more story driven, emphasizing key player performances or game storylines as opposed to a normal recap that is found on SportsCenter.
 Both shows are presented by Miller Lite.

 On December 24, 2011, during week 16 of the 2011 NFL season, ESPN aired Primetime in its classic timeslot and format, with Berman and Jackson recapping the action.
 This was due to the weekend's NFL games being played on Saturday of that weekend, and with the NBC contract running for Sundays only, ESPN its first original Primetime in 6 years.

-2019–present: NFL Primetime on ESPN+

-On September 13, 2019, ESPN announced that Berman and Jackson would return for a new digital-only edition of NFL Primetime, streaming weekly throughout the NFL season on ESPN+ beginning on September 15, 2019 (in time for Week 2 highlights).
-The program streams live at 7:30p.m.
-ET on Sundays and is updated with highlights for the Sunday and Monday night games upon their completion.
-Due to the COVID-19 pandemic, in 2020 Jackson opted out of the program.
-He was replaced by Booger McFarland.